richie-asiedu/E-commerce-Website/README.md

 This project is configured to automatically deploy to GitHub Pages.
 The deployment process:

-1. **Automatic Deployment**: Every push to the `main` branch triggers an automatic build and deployment
+1. **Automatic Deployment**: Every push to the `master` branch triggers an automatic build and deployment
 2. **GitHub Actions**: Uses GitHub Actions workflow to build and deploy the site
-3. **Live Site**: Your site will be available at `https://yourusername.github.io/e-commerce-website/`
+3. **Live Site**: Your site will be available at `https://richie-asiedu.github.io/E-commerce-Website/`

 ### Manual Deployment Steps